Women in law in Japan: Background

 Women were not allowed to practice law under the Lawyers Law of 1893.
 That rule stated that a lawyer must be a Japanese man, aged 20 or older, and have legal capacity under the Civil Code.
 The Japanese Imperial Constitution did not guarantee women's suffrage or equality between men and women.
 A married woman's legal capacity was subject to her husband's consent.
 At the time, people seemed to have taken it for granted that women should be excluded from the legal profession.
+Despite these restrictions, Teruko (Tel) Sono was the first woman to study and practice law in Japan as of 1874.

 In 1933, the Women's Suffrage Alliance lobbied the Research Committee on the Amendment of the Lawyers Law to allow women to become lawyers.
 When the new law went into effect in 1936, 19 women took the bar exam.
 In 1938, three women passed the bar to become lawyers: Ai Kume, Masako Nakata, and Yoshiko Mibuchi.
 In 1940, all three women became qualified lawyers after completing their internship.

 The only institution where women could obtain a legal education was the Women's College of Meiji University.
 In welcoming the first entering class, Hideo Yokota, Chief Justice of the Supreme Court, called upon female lawyers and economists to work to improve women's status in Japan.